 Treatment of female pattern hair loss

-My approach to Hair loss has changed over the years.
-For minor Hair lossand a family history, I believe it is important to be proactive.
+My approach to hair loss has changed over the years.
+I believe it is important to be proactive.
 The aim of treatment is not to just stop further hair loss but to thicken and if possible, reverse the thinning.
 I would encourage patients to present early to see their doctor or dermatologist.

 What is telogen effluvium?

 Telogen effluvium is the hair loss which occurs after stress, whether it is after pregnancy, dramatic loss of weight, illness, grief etc. It may sometimes occur without a trigger.
-Diagnosing this condition requires a biopsy.
-This condition can sometimes coexist with female pattern hair loss (androgenetic alopecia).
+This condition can sometimes coexist with female pattern hair loss

 What causes bald spots?

 Alopecia areata (AA) is the simplest to diagnose and generally doesn’t require a biopsy.
 Most patients present with bald patches on the scalp which appear suddenly.
 Generally, if limited to a few areas, then reversal of the condition is simple.
 However some patients can develop multiple, rapidly enlarging bald areas and in these patients, management is more difficult and realistically some may need to consider wearing a wig.
 Of all the conditions I manage, AA is the most unpredictable.
 Fortunately, most patients have rapid improvement and are ecstatic when regrowth occurs.